renovatebot/renovate/docs/development/zod.md

 ### Use `Json`, `Yaml` and `Toml` for string parsing

-Sometimes we need to perform additional step such as `JSON.parse()` before validation of the data structure.
+You may need to perform extra steps like `JSON.parse()` before you can validate the data structure.
-Use helpers from `schema-utils.ts` for this purpose.
+Use the helpers in `schema-utils.ts` for this purpose.

-Here is an **incorrect** way to parse from string:
+The **wrong** to parse from string:

 ```ts
 try {